-The increase in footprint of the City's FIRMs and number of properties effected raises a major concern on the impact of proposed and future development and revitalization efforts underway in the City of Shamokin.
+The increase in footprint of the City's FIRMs and number of properties affected raises a major concern on the impact of proposed and future development and revitalization efforts underway in the City of Shamokin.

 CD01.
-Produce quarterly status reports on project spending and progress timeliness
+Produce quarterly status reports on project spending and progress

-Target outcome: More efficient resource allocation and improved
+Target outcome: More efficient resource allocation and improved timeliness

+Six year financial impact: Not Available

 Responsible party: SEDA-COG Representative

-Prior to engaging SEDA-COG the City's Community Development Officer provided Council monthly bill list and status of funds reports.
+Prior to engaging SEDA-COG the City's Community Development Officer provided to Council a monthly bill list and status of funds reports.
 Moving forward quarterly reports should be provided by SEDA-COG which include, but are not limited to, status of project, and explanation of any issues delaying approved projects and how the City can remedy the delay.
 CDBG funding allows a municipality to invest in itself.
 The City of Shamokin desperately needs to invest in projects that not only have an immediate impact in the community but also in projects that cultivate an environment for future private investment.